ZafeerA123/zafeer_2025/index.md

 </body>
 </html>

+        Expand All

+    @@ -81,8 +122,7 @@ My name is Zafeer Ahmed.
+I am a junior at DNHS, and currently enrolled in:

 <br>
 ## Introduction
 My name is Zafeer Ahmed.
 I am a junior at DNHS, and currently enrolled in:
 <ul>
   <li class="fade-in">AP Physics</li>
   <li class="fade-in" style="animation-delay: 0.5s;">AP Calculus AB</li>